Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Other.md

 - [Clark Moody's Bitcoin Dashboard](https://bitcoin.clarkmoody.com/dashboard/)
 	- Collection of live Bitcoin metrics
 - [Learn Me A Bitcoin (By Greg Walker)](https://learnmeabitcoin.com/)
+	- "...this website is my attempt to explain how Bitcoin works, how to use it, and how to work with it as a programmer"
 - [Bitcoin Canon](https://www.swanbitcoin.com/canon)
 	- Presents thematic collections of the best Bitcoin educational content, curated by Bitcoiners
 - [Bitcoin Resources](https://bitcoin-resources.com/)